Neeraj4002/Mintbot/README.md

-# 🧠 Mintbot
+# 🧠 Persona.ai

-Mintbot is an interactive AI assistant built using [LangGraph](https://github.com/langchain-ai/langgraph) that supports **dynamic persona switching**, **speech-to-text input**, and a user-friendly **frontend interface**.
-It's designed to deliver a personalized and natural conversational experience.
+Persona.ai is a personal AI with a bit of character, built using [LangGraph](https://github.com/langchain-ai/langgraph) that supports **dynamic persona switching**, **Seamless Voice Call**, and a user-friendly **frontend interface with famous Celebrities**.
+It's designed to deliver a personalized and natural conversational AI friend that's motivates and encourages you.

 ---

 ## 🚀 Features

-- ✨ **Dynamic Characters:** Easily switch between different personas via LangGraph prompt templates.
+- ✨ **Various Characters:** Easily switch between different personas via LangGraph prompt templates.
-- 🎙️ **Voice Input:** Use the `keyboard` library to capture speech-to-text input for a hands-free experience.
-- 🔊**Voice Output:** Use `OpenVoice` to clone character voices like Elon Musk or anime girl etc
+- 🎙️ **Voice Call:** Talk with your AI friend seamless without much waiting
 - 🖥️ **Frontend UI:** Simple and clean interface to chat with your personalized AI assistant.

 ---
+##  Upcoming Features

+- **🧠 Memory Database:** It doesn't just chat—it remembers.
+Your personality, your quirks, your rants... stored locally with RAG-powered recall.
+- **💾 Local Storage:** All yours.
+Nothing goes to the cloud unless you say so.
+- **🔓 Uncensored Mode:** No more “I can’t help with that.”
+Your characters speak their mind—raw, real, and unfiltered.
+- **Voice:** Character specific voice with emotions.

+---
 ## 📌 Goals / Todo

-- [ ] Integrate multiple character personalities into the LangGraph template.
+- ✅ **Multi-Character Intelligence:** Integrate diverse personalities into the LangGraph pipeline.
-- [ ] Add real-time speech-to-text functionality using the `keyboard` library.
+- ✅ **Real-Time Voice Input:** Add instant speech-to-text using the `keyboard` library.
+- ✅ **Responsive Frontend:** Smooth, app-like UI built with React & Next.js.
+- ✅ **Call UI:** Voice-enabled character calls with WebRTC.

+- [ ] **Customizable Characters:** Let users build their own AI personas—name, voice, style, memory.
-- [ ] Build a responsive frontend for seamless interaction.
+- [ ] **Uncensored Personalities:** Enable filter-free, boundary-pushing conversations.
+- [ ] **Local Brain:** Store long-term memory and chats privately using embedded RAG on-device.

 ---

 ## 📁 Project Structure (planned)

 ```
-mintbot/
+Persona/
-├── langgraph_config/        # Prompt templates & persona definitions
+├── FrontEnd/        # Prompt templates & persona definitions
-├── stt/             # STT handling using keyboard/microphone
-├── frontend/                # Web interface (Streamlit/Next.js/etc.)
+├── BackEnd/
+    ├── prompts
-├── main.py                  # Entry point for launching the bot
+    ├── main.py
+    ├── server.py
+    ├── Lang_Core.py
 └── README.md                # Project documentation
 ```